List of services and tools

 Example: my$eCret-8fs contains 12 characters and satisfies the requirements.

-User password on the provider web
+User password on the registrar web

 The password must have no less than 8 and no more than 64 characters.